 During your consultation, we examine your skin, nails and overall foot health, identify likely causes and discuss the most practical next steps.
 Depending on what we find, your appointment may include:

-If you are looking for help with fungal nails, ingrown toenails, cracked heels, athlete's foot or plantar warts in Craigieburn, Gladstone Park or nearby northern suburbs of Melbourne, MediFoot Clinic provides practical podiatry care focused on comfort, function and long-term management.
+If you are looking for help with fungal nails, thick toenails, nail trauma, cracked heels, athlete's foot or plantar warts in Craigieburn, Gladstone Park or nearby northern suburbs of Melbourne, MediFoot Clinic provides practical podiatry care focused on comfort, function and long-term management.
 Many skin and nail problems on the feet are persistent, and having the right diagnosis early can save time, discomfort and repeated flare-ups.

 Yes.
 A podiatrist can assess whether the nail changes are likely to be fungal, trauma-related or due to another cause, reduce thick painful nails safely and guide you on the most suitable management options.